Carriers / Containers

 I carried bivy bag and silk sleeping liner in the second bottle cage.
 Spare clothes, tools and few other miscellaneous items perfectly fitted in the compression bag which was secured behind the seat with two straps.
 Camera and few other minorities, as usual, was in the small under-seat bag on the handlebar.
 The spare tube was taped to the head tube.
 Thus, there was no need for a rack.
 In all it was 4 kg less from my usual "camping" setup.
 This can be viewed as a middle ground between full tour with camping and credit-card touring.
 To be honest, the bivy bag didn't work very well in the Middle East's winter, even though I slept outside only twice in rather balmy weather near the Dead sea.
 The night temperatures (5 to 8 deg C) were too low.
 But, with the addition of light ground sheet (a bubble wrap for example), I think this approach would work well for summer tours (with night temperatures above 10 C) in regions with good roads and frequent accommodation possibilities or in counties where camping is not easy.
 There are quite some parts of the world that would fit in: SE Asia, India, parts of China, Europe, North America.

 Rack or no rack.
 If you came this far in reducing your weight, you'll probably ask yourself the ultimate question: do I need a bicycle rack at all.
 There exists an aversion against racks, maybe even derision, among top ultralight cyclists.
 The alternative is to carry your luggage in underseat bag, handlebar and/or frame bags, which attach directly to the bike.
 But is this really a big step forward?
-With regard to weight, the frame bags are probably winners - altough just tightly.
+With regard to weight, the frame bags are probably winners - although just tightly.
 On the other hand, with a small, light rear rack without unnecessary struts weighing 400 grams including the mounting hardware (the rack in the photo is 414 g - it's listed as front rack, but I use it as rear rack), 30 L stuff sack (130 g) and a bungee cord (70 g) you've got yourself a versatile and simple carrying system of 600 grams, that will flawlessly carry most of your stuff including a tent, sleeping bag, sleeping pad and set of warm clothes.
 I don't believe any reasonably sized single frame bag is big enough for that, and any two bags will struggle to keep their weight withing the 600 grams.
 Also, a big frame bag will probably be more unstable (or will need much stronger (=heavier) attachments) then if it's bungeed to the rack.
 Then there is a question of elegance.
-You haven't gone this far reducing your luggage and sacrifying your comfort (so they say), just to end up with amorphous black blots covering your bike all over.
+You haven't gone this far reducing your luggage and scarifying your comfort (so they say), just to end up with amorphous black blots covering your bike all over.
 If you don't believe my words, just look at the picture above, showing my bike on the Middle East tour.
 It doesn't have a rack, but is stained all over with bits of stuff strapped here and there.
-And, last but not least, it's so simple to bungee anything on the rack - a rain jacket for example when the weather is changable and you take if of and on all the time.
+And, last but not least, it's so simple to bungee anything on the rack - a rain jacket for example when the weather is changeable and you take if of and on all the time.

-13 comments:
+37 comments:

 1. Hi, Igor.